tsaarni/kind-ps/README.md

-# Get host PIDs for processes within a Kind cluster
+# Find host PIDs for processes in Kind cluster

 ## Introduction